EvictionLab/eviction-lab-website/content/updates/blog/eviction-diversion/index.md

 More than 16 months into the pandemic, millions of renters across the country still fear of losing their homes and experiencing homelessness.
-In August, [the U.S. Census Bureau Pulse Survey](https://www.census.gov/data/tables/2021/demo/hhp/hhp35.html) found that more than 14 million adult renters in the United States have either no confidence or slight confidence of being able to pay rent next month.
+In August, {{< extlink "the U.S. Census Bureau Pulse Survey" "https://www.census.gov/data/tables/2021/demo/hhp/hhp35.html" >}} found that more than 14 million adult renters in the United States have either no confidence or slight confidence of being able to pay rent next month.